1. Who Are the Melungeons?

 8. What sort of discrimination did Melungeons face?

-In a society where people were classified according to European concepts of race, the Melungeons, like other, similar groups, were in an awkward position.
+In a society where people were classified according to European concepts of race, the Melungeons, like other similar groups, were in an awkward position.
 Neither white, black, nor Indian, their social status was below that of whites, but usually somewhat above that of African-Americans.
-Different groups faced different social and legal restrictions, depending on local customs and attitudes.
-In the 1840’s, several Melungeons were tried for illegal voting on the grounds that they were not white, and therefore ineligible to cast a ballot.
+Different groups faced different social and legal restrictions depending on local customs and attitudes.
+In the 1840’s, several Melungeons were tried for illegal voting on the grounds that they were not white and therefore ineligible to cast a ballot.
 However, they were acquitted.
 In Virginia, Melungeons were classified as “colored” by the Racial Integrity Act, which was in effect from 1924 to 1971.
 Most of the discrimination faced by Melungeons was social rather than legal; they were considered low-class, untrustworthy, and “tainted” by their African ancestry.

 9. Where did the Melungeons originate?

 That is the million-dollar question, the one that has fueled the imagination of journalists since the mid-19th century.
 Until recently, most scientists studying the Melungeons believed them to be – like most of the other tri-racial groups – the product of intermarriage between Anglo/Celtic Americans, Indians, and free African-Americans along the American frontier.
-Hancock County Melungeons, when first interviewed by outsiders about their heritage around 1890, defined themselves as Indian and Portuguese, but also acknowledged English and African ancestry.
+When first interviewed by outsiders about their heritage around 1890, Hancock County Melungeons defined themselves as Indian and Portuguese but also acknowledged English and African ancestry.
 While most whites discounted the claim of Portuguese ancestry, believing it to be a means of denying African ancestry, generations of feature writers tapped into folklore and their own imaginations to develop theories to explain the origins of the Melungeons.
 Various writers suggested they were descendants of the “Lost Colony” of Roanoke Island, descendants of deserters from Hernando de Soto’s expedition, one of the Lost Tribes of Israel, descendants of shipwrecked pirates, or descendants of Carthaginian sailors.
 In each of these suggested scenarios, these overseas visitors intermarried with Indians and moved inland.
-Genetic studies have shown that Melungeons share genetic traits with populations in the Mediterranean, South Asia, and Middle East, as well as with northern Europeans, Native Americans, and African-Americans.
+Genetic studies have shown that Melungeons share genetic traits with populations in the Mediterranean, South Asia, and the Middle East, as well as with northern Europeans, Native Americans, and African-Americans.
 Not all Melungeons share all these genetic traits; every family has its own unique ethnic history.
 These studies do not answer all of the questions about the origins of the Melungeons, of course.
 We cannot tell when these various ethnic components entered a particular family line.
 However, these findings do open the door to further speculation and study; the Melungeons’ origins are almost certainly more complex than originally thought.